Federal and State Tax Credits

 Barriers addressed: Cost

 Tax credits are a common form of incentive program, although one that is limited in its utility to low-income households.
-The primary federal solar policy is the solar investment tax credit (“ITC”), which provides a 30 percent tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.
-Originally set to expire December 31, 2016, the December 2015 passage of an omnibus appropriations bill included a five-year solar ITC extension that steps down over time as follows:
+The primary federal solar policy is the solar investment tax credit (“ITC”), which provides a tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.
+Originally set at 30 percent with a five-year step-down and a scheduled expiration at the end of 2016, the ITC has been extended several times, most recently in December 2020.
+The current ITC step-down schedule is as follows:

-Unfortunately, low-income families are typically unable to leverage tax credits because they are not in a qualifying tax bracket or otherwise do not have the tax burden needed to make the credit valuable.
-Making tax-based incentives work for low-income consumers requires availability of a refund option or third-party financing entity that can monetize the credit.
+Unfortunately, low-income families are typically unable to leverage tax credits directly because they are not in a qualifying tax bracket or otherwise do not have the tax burden needed to make the credit valuable.
+Making tax-based incentives work for low-income consumers, as well as nonprofits, Tribes, and other non-taxable entities, requires availability of a refund or direct pay option or a third-party financing entity that can monetize the credit.
 Strong low-income solar programs should allow alternative ownership/purchasing models so that developers serving low-income families are able to leverage the non-refundable ITC for solar development.
 Alternative ownership/purchasing models may include leasing or power purchase agreements (PPA) to enable solar customers to install solar with little or no upfront costs.